kmatze/tclgif/README.md

 **compile:**

-	To compile tclgif you need gcc and the header files of tcl/tk 8.3.x or higher.
+- to compile tclgif you need gcc and the header files of tcl/tk 8.3.x or higher.
-	I use gcc 4.8.3 32bit and tclkit 8.40 under Windows 10.
+- i use gcc 4.8.3 32bit and tclkit 8.40 under Windows 10.
-	You can use the simple batch file compile_tclgif.bat.
+- you can use the simple batch file compile_tclgif.bat and change it for you.

 **general working steps in wish (tk shell):**